parklab/reference_genomes_decoy_analysis/README.md

-# reference_genomes_decoy_analysis
+# Analysis of read alignment and variant calling on different human reference genome builds
 Scripts to analyze read alignment and variant calling from simulated and empirical data based on different human reference genome versions.
+Basis of the manuscript "Impact of different human reference genome versions on variant identification and interpretation".